kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   about my future for it to be sabotaged.
 - I feel a bit angry with myself for trusting this person.
 This individual has a history of abusive behavior, misogyny and unstable mental issues.
-Plus, he's also in a legal battle with someone else he was close with, which is a whole other drama thing.
+Plus, he's also in a legal battle with someone else he was close with involving money and property rights, which is a whole other drama thing.
   He spends his day insulting people and is a negative person.
 I must have been out of my mind to trust him.
   So yeah..it was bad judgment on my part to befriend and trust this person, become close